Bumble Bee Vs Honey Bee Vs Wasp

 Are Honey Bees Poisonous?

 The effect of a honey bee sting normally doesn’t last long.
-But if you have allergic syndrome to honey bee stings it could be poisonous for you.
+But if you have an allergic syndrome to honey bee stings, it could be poisonous for you.
 So, if you have such concerns, contact a doctor if you got stung by a honey bee.

 Bumblebee